Condor Ferries: New UK bases, purchase of the Havelet and Condor Vitesse

 In March 1997, Condor moved its UK port to Poole.
 The Condor Express suffered technical problems that led to late-running services.
 As a result, the Channel Island governments put the licence to operate ferry services to the UK out to tender.
 P&O European Ferries and Hoverspeed submitted bids to run the service but ultimately Condor retained the licence but was forced to purchase the Havelet to act as an all-weather back-up until the delivery of a new conventional vessel in 1999.
 It also purchased the Condor Vitesse for a new service to St Malo via Guernsey and made Weymouth its primary UK port, though retaining summer sailings from Poole.
-Commodore Shipping became sole owner of the company around this time.

-As part of the Condor Liberation purchase, the Condor Vitesse has been sold to a Greek ferry company, along with her sister Condor Express.
+In 1998, Holyman's 50% stake in Condor was sold back to Commodore Shipping, giving them, once again, full ownership of Condor Ferries.

 Introduction of Condor 10, management buy-out, rebranding and sale

 Condor 10 returned to the fleet in March 2002 to replace the Condor 9 on the St Malo – Channel Island service and to fully compete with the existing fast car ferry service of Emeraude Lines.
 Later that year, the Commodore Group, which included Condor Ferries, Commodore Ferries and Commodore Express, was sold to a management buy-out team for a reported £150 million.
 The deal was backed by ABN AMRO.
 Shortly after, the Condor Ferries logo was redesigned for the start of the 2003 season using the same font as the logo Brittany Ferries had adopted in 2002.
 In 2004, the group was rebranded with Commodore Ferries coming under the Condor Ferries name and Commodore Express becoming Condor Logistics.
 The group was sold once again in 2004 to the Royal Bank of Scotland's venture capital arm for £240 million.